-Activity A

-List the various topology alternatives available for designing a computer network.

-10.5 NETWORK STRUCTURES

-Networks can be classified into switching and nonswitching.
+Activity A List the various topology alternatives available for designing a computer network.
+10.5 NETWORK STRUCTURES Networks can be classified into switching and non-switching.
 A switching network has three components.
 These are the computer systems' (Host), transmission media and the switching nodes (Figure 10.7).
+Networks can be classified into switching and non-switching.
+A switching network has three components.
+These are the computer systems' (Host), transmission media and the switching nodes (Figure 10.7).

-Figure 10.7 : A Switching Network
+Figure 10.7: A Switching Network

 The computer systems are mainly used for processing and storing information.
-The transmission media are used to transport information between these computer systems.
+The transmission media are used to transport information beetween these computer systems.
 The switching nodes are specialised computers which are connected via the transmission media to hosts.